dPhantum/syDB/README.md

 </code></pre>
 <p>
 	Very easy!
 Essentially one line of code.
-By default the ORM will return one record, but if within and iteration it will continue to fetch, although a prefetch number can be specified.
+By default the ORM will return one record, but if within an iteration it will continue to fetch, although a prefetch number can be specified.
 But in this example, were using the default of a single record fetched.
 </p>